 Call Time Mobile

-Both Call Time Mobile and Call Time Connect make it easier to engage with your donors during call time and then follow up with them afterward, saving your campaign time and helping you raise more money during the busy election season.
+Call Time Mobile make it easier to engage with your donors during call time and then follow up with them afterward, saving your campaign time and helping you raise more money during the busy election season.
 And the best part?
 It’s available to all NGP users for free.

 Raise More Money from Call Time

 Call time fundraising can be one of the best ways to hit your fundraising goals and ensure you have the resources needed to run a competitive campaign.
-Get in touch with our team to learn more about our call time tools and how they can help you efficiently and effectively raise money for your campaign.
+Get in touch with our team to learn how NGP and Call Time Mobile can help you efficiently and effectively raise money for your campaign.